-&lt;sup>673 See, e.g., Open Records Letter Nos.
+677 See, e.g., Open Records Letter Nos.
 99-3302 (1999), 96-2452 (1996).

-&lt;sup>674 See, e.g., Open Records Letter No. 2002-6335 (2002).
+678 See, e.g., Open Records Letter No. 2002-6335 (2002).

-&lt;sup>675 Gov't Code § 552.1175(d)-(e).
+679 Gov't Code § 552.1175(d)-(e).

-birth, social security number, and family member information of a person described in section 552.1175(a).
-Subsection (h) states that if a governmental body redacts in accordance with subsection (f), it must provide the requestor with certain information on the form prescribed by the attorney general, including instructions regarding how the requestor may seek an attorney general review of the governmental body's redactions.
+Subsection (f) allows a governmental body to redact, without the necessity of requesting an attorney general decision, the home address, home telephone number, emergency contact information, date of birth, social security number, and family member information of a person described in section 552.1175(a).
+Subsection (h) states if a governmental body redacts in accordance with subsection (f), it must provide the requestor with certain information on the form prescribed by the attorney general, including instructions regarding how the requestor may seek an attorney general review of the governmental body's redactions.
 The form for notifying the requestor is located on the attorney general's website.
 The legislation enacting these provisions authorized the attorney general to promulgate rules establishing procedures for its review under section 552.1175(g).
-These rules are available on the attorney general's website and in Part Four of this Handbook.
+These rules are available on the attorney general's website and in Part Four of this Handbook.683